-Providing Free Breakfast and Lunch for all CHILDREN March 13 - April 3
+Providing Free Breakfast and Lunch for ALL CHILDREN

 The community response to the feeding program for students that rely on Loudoun County Public Schools for meal support has been tremendous.
-LCPS is proud to be a part of this effort, remains committed to the program and to improving the service and efficiency under which we are operating.
-Participation data collected during the past several days has provided insight to areas where the service can be improved by expanding or consolidating sites and bus stops.
+School Nutrition Services and the entire LCPS family is proud to be a part of this effort.

 |Briar Woods High School||Independence High School||Rolling Ridge Elementary|